 Experience the Atlantic Highway in the south-west of England on the A39 - while this stretch of road doesn’t always run right up by the coast, you will pass through Wadebridge and Bude and will get some fantastic views of the ocean.
 If you want to get even closer to the water you can stop off at Bedruthan Steps Beach and take in the coastline, or if man-made history is more to your interests you can stop off near Tintagel Castle, made famous by its association with Arthurian legend.

 Enjoy spectacular views along this coastal route in Northern Ireland that takes you through mountains, countryside and past the Irish Sea.
 Start by leaving Newcastle and passing the highest mountain in Northern Ireland - Slieve Donard - until you head further away from the sea, following the twisting route around the Mourne Mountains until you reach the gorgeous natural scenery of the Ring of Guillon.
 Stretching for 40 miles, this route can easily be done in a day, or cut it in two for a more relaxing trip that will let you take in the views at your own relaxed pace.

 Protect yourself with car hire excess insurance

-We all love going on holiday, but your dream break could turn into a nightmare if your hire car gets damaged or stolen.
-To keep your peace of mind, especially when on unfamiliar roads, car hire excess insurance is designed to reimburse you for the excess you'd be required to pay when making a claim with your car rental company.
+We all love going on road trips, but your dream break could turn into a nightmare if your hire car gets damaged or stolen.
+To keep your peace of mind, especially when on unfamiliar roads, UK car hire excess insurance is designed to reimburse you for the excess you'd be required to pay when making a claim with your car rental company.